Snowflake-Labs/sfquickstarts/site/sfguides/src/build_visual_ai_model_to_detect_manufacturing_defects_with_landingai_and_snowflake/build_visual_ai_model_to_detect_manufacturing_defects_with_landingai_and_snowflake.md

 ### What You’ll Build
-- A computer vision Classification model to detect pneumonia
+- A computer vision Classification model to detect defects from a manufacturing line.

 <!-- ------------------------ -->